-Uganda Grønt and Ice Cream Billede på vej "We just have to go down through our garden and cross the road, then we're at Uganda Grønt and Ice Cream, a local farm shop that also has a great ice cream parlour.
+"We just have to go down through our garden and cross the road, then we're at Uganda Farm Shop and Ice Cream, a local farm shop that also has a great ice cream parlour.
 This is where we buy the majority of our vegetables, in addition to those we grow ourselves in our garden.
-They have local ingredients grown by Danish farmers, everything that is in season - lots of potatoes, strawberries, and peas in the summer, and the most amazing lemons and oranges, melons, tomatoes, and other exotic produce from southern Europe.
-They serve delicious ice cream from a small parlour, where you can sit among flowers and lush trees and enjoy it." → @ugandaismejeri At Uganda Farm Shop and Ice Cream, you can buy fresh local produce and enjoy their homemade ice cream, all made with quality ingredients.
-Amager Nature Center "I had a sensory experience when I sat in the café on an icy January morning and looked out at the mist dancing over the frost that lay on the grass while the sun was low through the large windows.
+They have local ingredients grown by Danish farmers, everything that is in season: lots of potatoes, strawberries and peas in the summer, and the most amazing lemons, oranges, melons and tomatoes, as well as other exotic produce from southern Europe.
+Delicious ice cream is served from the small parlour, where you can sit among flowers and lush trees and enjoy it." → @ugandaismejeri Uganda Farm Shop and Ice Cream is a shop where you can buy fresh local produce and enjoy homemade ice cream, all made with quality ingredients.
+Amager Nature Centre "I had a sensory experience when I sat in the café on an icy January morning and looked out at the mist dancing over the frost that lay on the grass while the sun was low through the large windows.
 I think that the plains of Amager Fælled are incredibly beautiful.
 They are so endless.
-It can't be compared to going for a walk in a city park, this is a real nature experience.
-It is a good idea to end a long walk on Fælled at Amager Nature Center.
-It is a place we have visited several times because there is a cosy atmosphere of a meeting point for like-minded people who also like to cultivate nature."
+It can't be compared to going for a walk in a city park; this is a real nature experience.
+It is a good idea to end a long walk at Amager Nature Centre.
+It is a place we have visited several times because there is a cosy atmosphere, offering a meeting point for like-minded people who also like to enjoy nature."
 The Amager Nature Centre is situated within Kalvebod Fælled, spanning a 20 square kilometre area on Amager.
-Visitors to the centre have the opportunity to rent equipment for an immersive exploration of the local flora and fauna.
+Visitors at the centre can enjoy a meal or rent equipment for an immersive exploration of the local flora and fauna.

-WEST COPEN-HAGEN
+Photos by Visit Copenhagen WEST COPEN-HAGEN

-An area that's often overlooked, perhaps because the western part of town is known for its authenticity and grit, yet it features great natural beauty, museums off the beaten path, and honest, local food experiences, making it a gem for anyone ready to explore and discover its hidden treasures.
-From tranquil parks to vibrant cultural hubs, the area west of Copenhagen offers a diverse tapestry of experiences waiting to be uncovered by curious travelers and locals alike.
+An area that's often overlooked, perhaps because the western part of the city is known for its authenticity and grit, yet it features great natural beauty, museums off the beaten path and honest local food experiences - making it a gem for anyone ready to explore and discover its hidden treasures.
+From tranquil parks to vibrant cultural hubs, the area west of Copenhagen offers a diverse tapestry of experiences waiting to be uncovered.

-WEST OF THE CITY, AN OLD RESTAURANT IS SERVING UP NEW FLAVOURS As told to Oliver Enné Photography by Lasse Dearman In Rødovre, you'll find Espehus Kro, a 125 year-old restaurant renowned for serving some of the most delicious and innovative dishes the area has ever seen.
+WEST OF THE CITY, A HISTORIC RESTAURANT IS SERVING UP NEW FLAVOURS As told to Oliver Enné Photography by Lasse Dearman In Rødovre, you'll find Espehus Kro, a 125-year-old restaurant renowned for serving some of the most delicious and innovative dishes the area has ever seen.
 The secret?
 The food is anything but old school.
-Childhood friends Rasmus Lund Jonasson and Birk Voss have combined their rich culinary experiences from New York, Northern Italy, and some of Copenhagen's trendiest spots to create a unique dining experience in the neighborhood they grew up in.
-RASMUS LUND JONASSON, OWNER AND HEAD CHEE I grew up west of Copenhagen, where my family is from.
+Childhood friends Rasmus Lund Jonasson and Birk Voss have combined their culinary experiences from New York, Northern Italy and some of Copenhagen's trendiest spots to create a unique dining experience in the neighbourhood they grew up in.
+RASMUS LUND JONASSON, OWNER AND HEAD CHEF I grew up west of Copenhagen, where my family is from.
 It meant a lot to me to create something special in the area, and I dreamed of opening a great place to eat here.
 One day, my dad sent me a link about Espehus Kro, an old restaurant for sale.
-At first, I felt it was too beautiful for me, but I went for it, and it worked out.
+At first, I felt it was too beautiful for me, but I went for it and it worked out